-“Epiphany” by Carol Ann Duffy is a short fourteen-line poem that does not follow a strict rhyme scheme but does have a number of repeating sounds.
+‘Epiphany‘ by Carol Ann Duffy is a short fourteen-line poem that does not follow a strict rhyme scheme but does have a number of repeating sounds.
 For instance, the end rhyme, “-ight” appears three times in the poem, and the end rhyme, “-ed” appears five, acting as a refrain of sorts.
 It is utilized to give the poem a sense of unity and keep the reader on pace.
-Epiphany appeared in Duffy’s collection, Rapture: Poems, that was published in 2005.
-The full poem can be found here.
+‘Epiphany‘ appeared in Duffy’s collection, Rapture: Poems, which was published in 2005.

 She continues, stating another way her life has changed.
 She is unable to really “live, when days,” and nights are spent without this person.
 It is like she is no longer living, she is spending her time with the dead.

 She also states that she is no longer able to “talk sense.”
 Her words are muddled and her speech uneven, as seen so far in the poem, as if a “caul” is wrapped around her.

 Finally, the speaker states that she is changed by the doubt she feels about the relationship she is a part of.
 She feels doubt but also doubts her doubt.
 There is still a “light” burning within her.
 Sometimes it is bright gold and warm, other times it is burning red.

 The speaker of this poem, perhaps Duffy herself, begins this piece by stating the first of a number of epiphanies that surround one particular person.
 She has come to understand a few basic things that are new about herself.
 This unnamed significant other has changed her in these fundamental ways.